DentallApp/back-end/README.md

 I have not found any .NET project that has applied this architecture and I don't mean a sample project, but one that solves a problem.
 For that reason I decided to apply it in this project, I'm sure many will find it useful as knowledge.

-Another of my reasons is that what I learn about software engineering, I like to share it through this project for the community.
+Another of my reasons is that what I learn about software engineering, I like to share with the community.
 That's why I have been inspired to improve it.

 > The best way to learn things is to do projects.